elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ```html
 Content-Security-Policy: default-src: 'self'; script-src: 'self' static.domain.tld
 ```
-- Hold all user generated or untrusted content for review before writing
+- Hold all user generated or untrusted content for review before publishing

 ---
 ## Malicious File Execution

 - There are two basic types of malicious file execution
 - Client side attacks
-  - Malicious code is inserted into the client machine to intercept communications between the browser and the browser security mechanisms
+  - Malicious code is inserted into the client machine to compromise its operations
-  - Often depends on social engineering to deceive users into installation
+  - Often targets communications between the browser and the browser security mechanisms
 - Server side attacks
   - Malicious code is inserted into the server environment to execute on the server or to  interfere with the server operations
   - Often the result of poor security protocols on the server side